sgrove/egghead-asciicasts/graphql-data-in-react-with-apollo-client/lessons/react-setup-and-connect-an-apollo-client-to-a-react-application-with-apollo-provider.md

-You can see a React app initially created using `create-react-app`.
+You can always see a _full_ React app initially created using `create-react-app`.

 #### app.js
 ```js